JayeshPadhiar/JayeshPadhiar/README.md

 ### What I'm focusing on 👨‍💻

-Currently improving my React skills for the frontend and Python for Backend and Data Science<br/>
+Currently improving my Frontend skills and Python for Backend and Data Science<br/>

 ### Find me elsewhere 🌎